christophe-calmejane/Hive/README.md

 - Requires `docker` and `docker-compose` to be installed
 - Go to the `Docker` folder
 - Build the docker builder image: _docker-compose build_
-- Generate the build solution: _docker-compose run --rm gen_cmake -debug -c Ninja -- -DBUILD_HIVE_TESTS=FALSE_
+- Generate the build solution: _docker-compose run --rm gen_cmake -debug -c Ninja -qtvers 6.4.2 -qtdir /usr/local/Qt-6.4.2/lib/cmake -- -DBUILD_HIVE_TESTS=FALSE_
  - You may change parameters to your convenience
 - Build the solution: _docker-compose run --rm build --target install_
 - If you want to run the application, you must authorize X connections to your display: _xhost local:root_